Cristina Yang: Storylines and character

-Due to having severe PTSD and being unable to do her job correctly anymore, Cristina quits and begins bartending and eventually throws a housewarming party.
-Derek helps Cristina emotionally and she ultimately decides to go to work after helping the victim of a school shooting.
-Yang discovers she is pregnant with Hunt's child and decides to get an abortion.
-Though Hunt accompanies her to the abortion, he is extremely angry with her decision.
-Yang then operates on Henry Burton (Scott Foley), Altman's husband, not knowing his identity.
-When the surgery fails and he dies, Yang is guilt-stricken upon learning of her patient's identity.
-Altman forgives Yang and forces Yang to realize that she did everything possible.
-Altman's mentorship of Yang is punishing at times and Altman brutally emphasizes that Yang must learn patience, compassion, and the basics over the flashy surgeries Yang prefers.
-Altman's tutelage is successful and Yang evolves into an aware and well-rounded surgeon because of it.
-Altman allows Yang to come up with a wish list of dream surgeries to fulfill before Altman resigns and moves on.
+Yang, unable to work due to her PTSD, quits and gets a job as a bartender, but returns to work after helping a school shooting victim.
+Yang gets an abortion after becoming pregnant with Hunt's child.
+Though Hunt accompanies her, he is extremely angry with her decision.
+Yang then operates unknowingly on Henry Burton (Scott Foley), Altman's husband; he dies during the surgery.
+Yang is guilt-stricken upon learning of her patient's identity.
+Altman forgives Yang and forces her to realize that she did everything possible.
+Altman acts as a mentor to Yang, and, before her resignation, lets Yang create a wish list of surgeries she wants to fulfill.